 - The Deputy mayor: Mr Deputy mayor.

-- The Deputy mayoress: Madam Deputy mayoress, or Deputy mayoress Dress.
+- The Deputy mayoress: Madam Deputy mayoress, or Deputy mayoress.

 The mayor is the borough's first citizen.
-He has statutory precedence, ranking him just below the Royal Family.
-The only exception is when Her Majesty's Lieutenant (or a Deputy Lieutenant acting for the Lord Lieutenant) is attending to represent the Sovereign.
+He/she has statutory precedence, ranking him/her just below the Royal Family.
+The only exception is when His Majesty's Lieutenant (or a Deputy Lieutenant acting for the Lord Lieutenant) is attending to represent the Sovereign.

 At a function, unless Royalty (or a representative) is present, the mayor should be to the immediate right of the presiding person.
 It is customary for those present to rise when the mayor enters and leaves.